AdamEssenmacher/MemoryToolkit.Maui/README.md

 ### Problem 1: Leak propagation through strong references
 The V1/.NET 8-era failure mode was scary because small leaks could appear to retain much larger page graphs.
 Current MAUI is better: parent references are weak and handlers are disconnected automatically in common lifecycle cases, so a small leaked child is less likely to consume its whole host page.

 That does not mean leak propagation is solved.
-A leaked control can still strongly retain its own `BindingContext`, `Content`, `ItemsSource`, resources, event subscriptions, commands, or platform objects.
+A leaked control can still strongly retain its own `BindingContext`, `Content`, `ItemsSource`, item templates, resources, event subscriptions, commands, or platform objects.
 V2 keeps stronger graph clearing behind the opt-in `Compartmentalize` strategy for cases where you know a view is done and want to reduce the amount of state any remaining leak can keep alive.

 ### Problem 2: Poor component lifecycle management
 Individual controls (e.g. `ListView`, `Border`, `Entry`, etc.) may be implemented in such a way that they need explicit handler cleanup to avoid memory leaks.
 This is particularly true on Apple platforms where cyclic references are not handled by the garbage collector.
 MAUI 9+ now disconnects handlers automatically in common cases and exposes `DisconnectHandlers()`, but apps can still need an intentional lifecycle signal when views are cached, moved, unloaded outside navigation, or need managed-reference containment.